Today's Articles

 Gordon Parks

-Gordon Parks was born in Fort Scott, Kansas, and was the youngest of fifteen children.
+Gordon Parks was born in Fort Scott, Kansas, the youngest of fifteen children.
 His mother’s death at a young age and his father’s inability to manage the household led to the family’s breakup and his moving to Minneapolis with his married sister.
-Unwelcome in his brother-in-law’s house, he soon found himself living on his struggling to attend school and support himself.
+Unwelcome in his brother-in-law’s house, he soon found himself living on his own, struggling to attend school and support himself.
 He graduated from Mechanic Arts High School in St. Paul.

 During the great depression (now out of school), Parks absorbed all forms of education with close attention to the talented men and women he encountered in various jobs.
 Now a young husband and father, Parks worked as a bellhop, semi-pro basketball player, musician, and member of the Civilian Conservation Corps.
 During these times, Parks wrote, composed, and took in what he could not receive in school.
 The picture magazines of the times, Vogue, Harper’s Bazaar, and especially the brand new Life, caught Parks’ imagination.
 With an incentive from a newsreel presentation from camera-man war footage in a Chicago movie theater, he bought his first camera in 1937.